James-S-Wood/Udacity_SQL_Project/README.md

 ### Files
 Queries.txt file is the collection of queries created to generate answers to the questions.
-Report.pdf presents the queries resuting data in a visual format.
+Report.pdf presents the queries resulting data in a visual format.